La Herradura's 4 Gorgeous Beaches

 3. Playa Cantarriján

 Playa Cantarriján is located in the Paraje de los Acantilados de Maro & Cerro Gordo, which is a national nature reserve between the towns of La Herradura and Maro.
-It is a highly protected area so it is kept in pristine condition and is relatively untouched in terms of development.
+It is a highly protected area so it's kept in pristine condition and is relatively untouched in terms of development.

-This beach, along with a few others along this strip, have been named as some of the prettiest beaches in Spain.
+This beach, along with a few others along this part of the coast, has been named as one of the prettiest beaches in Spain.

-For more information on this beach, see the Cantarriján Beach Guide.
+For more information on this La Herradura beach... and how to spend the BEST day at Playa Cantarrijan... see the Playa Cantarriján Beach Guide.

 Recommended Beach HotelsHotels in La Herradura and Hotels in Nerja are both close enough to spend a day at this beach.